A motivic filtration on the topological cyclic homology of commutative ring spectra: The even filtration for modules

-we may reduce the first claim to the case where $M$ is discrete and the claim follows by direct calculation.
+we may reduce the claim about the first map to the case where $M$ is discrete, which follows by direct calculation.

-To prove the second claim it suffices by \cite[Theorem I.4.1(iii)]{NikolausScholze} to prove that the fiber of $M^{\h\cir} \to M^{\h\cir}[t^{-1}]$ commutes with all colimits in the variable $M$.
+To prove the claim about the second map, it suffices by \cref{ev--desc--orientation--class} and \cite[Theorem I.4.1(iii)]{NikolausScholze} to prove that the fiber of $M^{\h\cir} \to M^{\h\cir}[t^{-1}]$ commutes with all colimits in the variable $M$.
 The fiber is given, up to suspension, by the colimit of the functors $M \mapsto M^{\h\cir}/t^n$.
-When $n=1$ this functor commutes with colimits by the first claim, and by induction we see that each functor commutes with colimits.
+For $n=1$, this functor commutes with colimits by what has been said above, and by induction we see that each functor commutes with colimits.
 The result follows.